Preventive war: Case for preventive nuclear war

 Bernard Brodie noted that at least prior to 1950, preventive war was a “live issue … among a very small but earnest minority of American citizens.”
 The dating of Brodie is too short, as the preventive war doctrine has had increasing support since the Korean War started.
 The late summer 1950 saw “a flurry of articles” in the public press dealing with preventive war.
 One of them in Time magazine (September 18, 1950) called for a buildup, followed by a “showdown” with the Russians by 1953.
-“1950 may have marked the high tide of ‘preventive war’ agitation…” According to Gallup poll of July 1950, right after the outbreak of the War, 14% of the polled opined for the immediate declaration of war on the USSR, the percentage which only slightly declined by the end of the War.
+“1950 may have marked the high tide of ‘preventive war’ agitation...”
+According to Gallup poll of July 1950, right after the outbreak of the War, 14% of the polled opined for the immediate declaration of war on the USSR, the percentage which only slightly declined by the end of the War.
 “So preventive war thinking was surprisingly widespread in the early nuclear age, the period from mid-1945 through late 1954.”

 The preventive warriors remained minority in America’s postwar political arena, and Washington’s elder statesmen soundly rejected their arguments.
 However, during several of the East-West confrontations that marked the first decade of the Cold War, well-placed officials in both the Truman and Eisenhower administrations urged their Presidents to launch preventive strikes on the Soviet Union.
-Entry in Truman’s secret personal journal on January 27, 1952 tells:
+Entry in Harry S. Truman’s secret personal journal on January 27, 1952 tells:

 It seems to me that the proper approach now would be an ultimatum with a ten-days expiration limit informing Moscow that we intend to blockade the China coast … and that we intend to destroy every military base in Manchuria … by means now at our control and if there is any further interference we shall eliminate any ports or cities necessary to accomplish our peaceful purposes.
 This means all-out war.
 It means Moscow, St. Petersburg, Mukden, Vladivostok, Beijing… and every manufacturing plant in China and the Soviet Union will be eliminated.
 This is the final chance for the Soviet Government to decide whether it desires to survive or not.